- Chan Centre Welcomes Marion Newman as Guest Curator

 Marion has performed in many works that speak to her First Nations identity, including Ancestral Voices (Tovey) with the Vancouver Symphony, Nuyamł-ił Kulhulmx—Singing the Earth (Höstman) with the Victoria Symphony, Five Orchestral Songs on Poems of Marilyn Dumont (Cusson) with the Regina Symphony Orchestra, and Tapestry Opera’s award-winning production of Shanawdithit (Burry/Nolan) for which she was nominated for a Dora Award.
 On the North American concert stage, Marion has performed with Symphony Nova Scotia, Emily Carr String Quartet, Continuum Contemporary Music, Elora Festival Singers, Elmer Iseler Singers, Portland Baroque Orchestra and Montreal’s Chœur St‐Laurent.

-Full details on the Chan Centre’s inaugural Indigenous series will be announced in the summer of 2021.
+Full details on the Chan Centre’s inaugural guest curator series will be announced in the summer of 2021.